josephw139/thomas_conveyor_website/README.md

 ### Blog images
 CSS is applied to make the images rounded.

-* Blog posts are under the blog folder.
+* Blog posts are under the blogs folder.
 The blog's image is right below the comment <br />
 ```<!-- BLOG IMAGE HERE -->```
 * On the blog page, each gray image is marked with ```<!-- REPLACE IMAGE -->```